mikkeloscar/pdb-controller/README.md

 ## How it works

 The controller simply gets all Pod Disruption Budgets for each namespace and compares them to Deployments and StatefulSets.
-For any deployment of StatefulSet with more than 1 replica and no matching Pod Disruption Budget, a default PDB will be created:
+For any resource with more than 1 replica and no matching Pod Disruption Budget, a default PDB will be created:

 ```yaml
 apiVersion: policy/v1beta1